Tony Martin (comedian): Personal life

 Martin grew up in the small New Zealand towns of Te Kūiti and Thames.
-For two years as a child, he lived on a boat for five months of the year as his father was a part-time amateur marlin fisherman.
+For two years as a child, he lived on a boat for five months of the year, as his father was a part-time amateur marlin fisherman.
 Since there was no TV, he would listen to radio programs like The Goon Show and try to copy the voices.

 Martin married Annie Maver, a floor manager on The Panel and RocKwiz, who has worked as an assistant director in Australian movies and television productions.
 He met her when she was a floor manager on The D-Generation.
 They are now divorced.

-In his spare time, Martin is currently on a venture to walk every street in Melbourne which he embarked upon in 2009.
+In 2009 Martin embarked on a venture to walk every street in Melbourne.
 Nine News aired a story on his project in August 2017.